amaiya/onprem/README.md

 built-in keyword search index).
-Sparse vector stores sacrifice a small amount of inference speed for significant improvements in ingestion speed (useful for larger document sets) and also assume answer sources will include at least one word in the question.
+Sparse vector stores sacrifice a small amount of inference speed for significant improvements in ingestion speed (useful for larger document sets) and also assume answer sources will include at least one word from the question.
 To select the store type, supply either `store_type="dense"` or `store_type="sparse"` when creating the [`LLM`](https://amaiya.github.io/onprem/llm.base.html#llm).
 As you can see above, we use a sparse vector store here.